Copland House Residency Awards

 The primary criterion for the Copland House Residency Awards is artistic quality, as evidenced by compositions submitted for consideration.

 Applications must be postmarked by June 1 of each year, and will be reviewed by a panel of eminent musicians.
 Late or incomplete packets will be disqualified.
 Award recipients will usually be notified by mid-summer.
 Residencies will be scheduled for the period November 1 of the application year through October 31 of the following year.
 Please include the following in one packet:

 - Application form (Download PDF).

 - Proof of citizenship or resident status (birth certificate, U.S. passport, Board of Elections registration card, or INS document, NOT driver's license or Social Security card).

 - Brief resumé with short description of the creative work you plan to do at Copland House.

 - Three scores that best represent your work (smaller formats—e.g. 8 ½” x 11”—are strongly encouraged).

 - Submit recordings of these three works.
 If any are unavailable, recordings of other works should be substituted.
 CDs are the only acceptable format.
-MIDI recordings are acceptable but not encouraged; MP3 or other electronic files will not be accepted.
-Clearly label both the disc and the CD case must BOTH be clearly and identically labeled with your name and work title, and, if applicable, track and movement/section list.
+MIDI recordings are acceptable but not encouraged; MP3 or other electronic files will not be accepted at this time.
+The disc and the CD case must BOTH be clearly and identically labeled with your name and work title, and, if applicable, track and movement/section list.

 Donate to Copland House Residency Awards